PLEASE READ THE FOLLOWING POSTS

 (See post, Three main protocols of TMAU diet, on TMA precursor and fish)

 Consult with the USDA Database for the Choline Content of Common Foods, Release Two, chart starts on page 12, see Total Cho (total choline) column.
 To find an item in the chart, do Ctrl+F and type in the name of the food.
-If not found in the chart, type in the type of food, i.e., vegetable, fruit, etc.
+If not found in the chart, type in the type of food, i.e., vegetable, fruit, etc. You can also find more information on nutrients provided by the USDA with this tool.

 A low choline diet is innately a low protein diet by default.
 Nonetheless, if one is not a vegetarian, chicken and turkey should fill this quarter of the plate as opposed to red meats.
 See some tasty protein options below.